Suyashtnt/personal-website/src/lib/posts/vue.md

 const count = ref(0) // create a reactive variable.
 When this changes it updates the DOM automatically
 </script>
 ```
 This API was effectively stolen from another framework, React.
 React created _React Hooks_ and Vue transformed them into the Composition API.
-The composition API is far learner and has less boilerplate, which leads to far cleaner code.
+The composition API is far learer and has less boilerplate, which leads to far cleaner code.
 However, the API is not without its flaws.
 We have to tell Vue that we want the variable to be reactive, and we have to import this functionality from Vue, which is just boilerplate.
 Vue also changes many things when using `ref`, which can cause many compatibility issues.

 The primary issue is that `ref` and `reactive` (Which is `ref` but it applies to objects) introduces a _proxy object._ Vue handles updating the DOM by using a proxy object.
 When the variable changes, the proxy object tells Vue.
 However, this causes major issues.
 Firstly, `count` is no longer simply a number but now a `Proxy`.
 We need to unwrap this proxy object to access the variable, which means we get even more boilerplate when accessing the variable.
 Other frameworks/libraries an application may use could have some incompatibility issues when handling Proxies.
 Instead of simply getting `count`, we need to get `count.value`.
 While this may initially seem like a small change, in larger, more complex codebases, code can get ugly.